Family Bible Study: Moving Forward in Faith

 “It is not for you to know the time and the season…”

 This verse is about one of the most difficult things for us to do–wait… Wait for it to happen in God’s time-not ours.
-With the start of a new year, we prayerfully consider all of the options for our future ministry.
+During Lent, we prayerfully consider all of the options for our future ministry.
 We listen for God’s direction.
 We look for signs from those He has placed around us.
 We pray for guidance from the Holy Spirit about what ministries we can offer to engage others in worship and service to our community.

 Waiting is an important part of our spiritual life.
 It is a time to grow, to heal, to renew and to explore.
 It is also a time when we receive guidance, spiritual insight and opportunities for new ministry.
 Lent is also a time of waiting- waiting for the darkness of sin to pass as we approach a season of growth and renewal in the Easter resurrection.
 We look around us and see new growth in our flower beds and in our own lives.
 But for now we must wait for the darkness of unknown to pass and the Light of the World to shine in with new opportunities .